-ADDIS ABEBA – Private sectors are discouraging workers not to as their right to form association in Ethiopia, said president of confederation of Trade Unions.
+ADDIS ABABA – Private sectors are discouraging workers not to as their right to form associations in Ethiopia, said the president of the confederation of Trade Unions.

 The statement came days after Fashion giant PVH, which owns Tommy Hilfiger and Calvin Klein, said it will investigate reports that Ethiopian workers who make clothes for their high-street stores routinely face verbal abuse and discrimination and earn as little as 12 cents per hour.

-The Union said there is no workers’ association currently in Kombolchia, Mekelle, and Bahir Dar industrial parks as well as Misraq industrial Zone.
+The Union said there is no workers’ association currently in Kombolchia, Mekelle, and Bahir Dar industrial parks as well as the Misraq Industrial Zone.

 – Setting Minimum wage –

 As labor, raw material and tax costs rise in Asian factories, Ethiopia is seeking to offer a cheaper alternative, attracting big brands such as U.S. chain Gap and Sweden’s H&M.

 Government is pushing to switch its economic focus from agriculture to manufacturing, in the face of increased scrutiny over labor conditions and rates of pay in the supply chains of global fashion brands.